Supporting artists of all ages and the educators that inspire them.

 The Prospect Arts Academy is a free, arts enrichment program available to all 3rd through 5th grade students currently enrolled in Prospect Elementary in the Elyria City School District.
 In partnership with district faculty, high school students and five arts organizations, courses are offered after school whereby students attend between one and three days per week and participate in multiple disciplines including the visual arts, theatre/drama, choral and instrumental music and dance.
 Participating students also receive wrap around support including snacks and homework assistance each day.

-With generous support from Sandusky City Schools, the Erie County Community Foundation, Wightman Wieber Foundation and The Randolph J. and Estelle M. Dorn Foundation.
+With generous support from Sandusky City Schools, the Erie County Community Foundation, Wightman Wieber Foundation, The Randolph J. and Estelle M. Dorn Foundation and The Sidney Frohman Foundation.

 Building upon the success of the District's Great Lakes Visual and Performing Arts Academy, the Junior Arts Academy seeks to engage an audience of younger artists.
 The Academy is a free, after school arts enrichment program available to all 3rd through 5th grade students currently enrolled in the Sandusky City School District.
 Courses are offered by district faculty across multiple disciplines including the visual arts, theatre/drama, choral and instrumental music and dance.
-Participating students also receive wrap around support including a hot meal, homework assistance and additional programming like yoga and STEM maker's space each day.
+Participating students also receive wrap around support including a hot meal, homework assistance and additional programming like a STEM maker's space.

-With generous support from Oberlin City Schools Endowment Fund and The Nord Family Foundation.
+With generous support from Oberlin City Schools Endowment Fund, The Oberlin City School District and The Nord Family Foundation.

 Working in partnership with The MAD* Factory and Neos Center for Dance, Oberlin Center for the Arts is developing an in-school, arts residency program as an intervention for second grade students in the Oberlin City Schools.
 Working with key faculty members, this program will utilize the benefits of the performing arts to reach learners with exceptionalities and build upon core concepts and skills of the district's International Baccalaureate® curriculum.